We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Nosebleeds are common.
 They may be scary, but they rarely indicate a serious medical problem.
-The nose contains many blood vessels.
-These blood vessels are located in the front and back of the nose, close to the surface.
-They are very fragile and bleed easily.
+The nose contains many blood vessels, which are located close to the surface in the front and back of the nose.
+They’re very fragile and bleed easily.
 Nosebleeds are common in adults and children between the ages of 3 and 10.

 There are many causes of nosebleeds.
-A sudden or infrequent nosebleed is rarely serious, but if you have frequent nosebleeds, you could have a more serious problem.
+A sudden or infrequent nosebleed is rarely serious.
+If you have frequent nosebleeds, you could have a more serious problem.

 Other common causes of nosebleeds include:

 - cold air

 - large doses of aspirin